 - Meningitis – Meningococcal B, Meningococcal C, Meningococcal ACWY

 - MMR (mumps, measles, rubella)

-Some vaccines only provide adequate protection after a series of vaccination, which can take up to a month.
-It is therefore advisable to refer to the necessary vaccinations as soon as possible after the date of travel is known.
+Some vaccines only provide adequate protection after a series of vaccinations, which can take up to a month.
+It is therefore advisable to start learning about the necessary vaccinations as soon as possible once the date of travel is known.

 Advice on vaccinations for under 18s is provided by our pediatricians.
 For more information about infectious diseases that can be prevented by vaccination and about childhood and adult vaccinations, visit www.oltasbiztonsag.hu.